 - Crayfish: For catching big fish (Largemouth Bass)

-- Crickets: For catching medium fish (Rock Bass, Smallmouth Bass)
+- Live crickets: For catching medium fish (Rock Bass, Smallmouth Bass)

-- Worms: For catching medium fish (Steelhead Trout, Smallmouth Bass, Rock Bass)
+- Live worms: For catching medium fish (Steelhead Trout, Smallmouth Bass, Rock Bass)

 - Cheese: For catching small fish (Bluegill, Rock Bass)